 Downtown seemed desolate but with some stunning architecture.
 The scene was so typical for many US cities that abandoned their core areas in the 20th century.
 As we arrived to the pedestrian bridge across the Rock River, snow began to fall & picked up throughout the next hour:

-As we explored East State Street, we got pelted by a sudden snow storm.
+While exploring East State Street, we got pelted by a sudden snow storm.
 So much fun!
 But arriving to the Prairie Brewing Co. for lunch, the snow slowed down.
 And by the time we left, we had partial sun, an easy & scenic drive to Iowa & a new bridge to cross…

 When I researched routes to Iowa, I found a bridge across the Mississippi that we’d never taken.
 Leaving Illinois on Highway 52, the road drives straight south down the river through marshes.
 Very cool.
 And you arrive to the only island city in Iowa: Sabula.
 Not much going on there, but nice views & a fun way to cross Old Man River.